35 Unique Things to Do in Denver, Colorado – From a Local

 In addition, I’ll take you to some of the Denver suburbs and the small foothill towns so you can get a real feel for the entire Denver area.
 After all, Denver isn’t just about downtown.
-And I’ll even give you some active adventures you can have in Denver if you want to move more!
+And I’ll even give you some active adventures in Denver if you want to move more!

 I have personally done all of the things on this list.
 I’m constantly updating my list of the best things to do today in Denver as I discover more places, so check back often.
-Last update March 2023.

 Table of Contents

-What to do in Denver Colorado
+What to do in Denver, Colorado

+You can easily just walk around RiNo and see the street art; however, if you take a tour, you’ll have an entirely new appreciation for it.
 Not only will you learn about the evolution of street art around the world and in Denver, but you’ll also learn about the evolution of the RiNo neighborhood into an art district.
 RiNo is like the ‘Lower East Side’ of Denver; it’s where all the grit and crime were years ago and has now slowly transformed into a hip area.

 Weekend in Colorado Springs: where to eat, stay, and adventure

-2. Smell the Flowers and do Sunrise Yoga in the Denver Botanical Garden
+2. Sunrise Yoga at Denver Botanical Gardens

 I had passed by the Botanical Gardens in Denver more times than I could count.
 I even went to it last winter for their Holiday lights, but I had never been to the Botanical Gardens in the summer (or in the daylight!) to actually see the flowers and plants…until recently.

 The Botanical Gardens exceeded my expectations in every way.
 I thought it might be sort of boring, but the grounds were lovely and vast.
-They have several outdoor areas/gardens with different types of plants as well as indoor gardens.
+They have several outdoor areas/gardens with different types of plants, as well as indoor gardens.
 The whole area was so relaxing and beautiful that I became a member!

 Get a Denver CityPASS to Explore More of the City